NathanLongsw/Chess/README.md

 * `game white-player black-player` starts a new game.
 The parameters white-player and black-player can be either human or computer[1-3].
 * `resign` concedes the game to your opponent.
 This is the only way, outside of winning or drawing the game, to end a game.
 * `move start end` A move consists of the command move, followed by the starting and ending coordinates of the piece to be moved.
 For example: move e2 e4.
-Castling would specified by the two- square move for the king: move e1 g1 or move e1 c1 for white.
+Castling would be specified by the two-square move for the king: move e1 g1 or move e1 c1 for white.
 Pawn promotion would additionally specify the piece type to which the pawn is promoted: move e7 e8 Q. In the case of a computer player, the command move (without arguments) makes the computer player make a move.
 * `undo` undoes the last move played.
 If there are no moves to undo a warning is displayed to the client.
 * `history char` prints a history of the moves.
 When char equals 'a' the moves are printed in algebraic notation and 'd' displays the moves in descriptive notation.
 * `setup` enters setup mode, within which you can set up your own initial board configurations.
 This can only be done when a game is not currently running.
 Within setup mode, the following language is used: